RetroPie/RetroPie-Docs/docs/Keyboard-Controllers.md

 Using a keyboard as a controller for emulation can be very easy, or it can be challenging and complex depending on your specific hardware and design needs.
 In principle, a keyboard should be the simplest, most traditional interface to understand, but in practice, a keyboard is rarely used as an _actual keyboard_ when playing games.
-Usually, a keyboard interface is wired to arcade buttons, for example, introducing another layer of abstraction to your configuration and additional considerations when you are trying to troubleshoot controls.
+Usually, a keyboard interface is wired to arcade buttons which introduces another layer of abstraction to your configuration and additional considerations when you are trying to troubleshoot controls.

 ## Types of Keyboard Interfaces
 ### USB Keyboard